-On this day in 1870, Iowa ratifies the Fifteenth Amendment, thus ensuring that men could vote regardless of race.
-Women were not included in the Amendment, although some had been lobbying for equal suffrage for years.
+On this day in 1870, Iowa ratifies the Fifteenth Amendment, thus ensuring that all men can vote, regardless of race.
+Women were not included in the Amendment, although many had been lobbying for equal suffrage for years.

-Obviously, the country was very divided after the Civil War.
-Those states that had been part of the Confederacy were not admitted back into the Union right away.
-Congress demanded that they satisfy several conditions first.
-One of these was that each readmitted state had to ratify the Fourteenth Amendment.
-Those states also had to grant equal suffrage to black men within their own borders.
+Obviously, the country was very divided in those years.
+States that had been part of the Confederacy were not admitted back into the Union right away: No state could be readmitted unless it first ratified the Fourteenth Amendment and granted equal suffrage to black men within its own borders.

-It was a one-way street, though.
-Many of the northern states weren’t bothering to abide by the principles that were being imposed on the South.
+Interestingly, such demands were a one-way street.
+Many of the northern states weren’t bothering to abide by the principles being imposed on the South.
 Thus, while most southern states had granted black men the right to vote by 1867, most northern states still had not.

 On March 30, President Ulysses S. Grant sent a message to Congress.
 He declared that ratification of the Fifteenth Amendment was “a measure of grander importance than any other one act of the kind from the foundation of our free Government to the present day.”